 The master of ceremonies in weddings, sometimes simply referred to as the emcee, functions as the event’s host.
 They will ensure that everything is in the right place at the right time.

-Listed below are ten duties and roles of a master of ceremonies in weddings, which will help you determine if you need one for your big day.
+Listed below are ten duties of a master of ceremonies in weddings, which will help you determine if you need one for your big day.
 Some crucial tips regarding emcees are also provided.

-Roles and Responsibilities of a Master of Ceremonies in Weddings
+Duties and Responsibilities of a Master of Ceremonies in Weddings

 1. They inform the guests about what is happening.